wet-boew/GCWeb/méli-mélo/compilation-gelé/index-en.md

 ## Template for the frozen compilations list

 * DATE (YYYY-MM-DD) - [méli-mélo compilation name]
-	- Méli-mélo experimental feature included - Hash of the last known Github commit before the code was removed or frozen.
+	- Méli-mélo experimental feature included - Hash of the last known GitHub commit before the code was removed or frozen.